-California residents: Hold property owners responsible for slip and fall accidents
+Did you know you can hold property owners responsible for slip and fall accidents?

-Property owners have certain responsibilities to maintain safe conditions to ensure individuals are not harmed while visiting the property.
+Property owners have certain responsibilities to maintain safe conditions to ensure individuals are not harmed or injured while visiting the property.
 These responsibilities can extend to both employers and owners of private residences.

 One step owners of businesses ought to consider is having open lines of communication with their employees.
 Often, an employee will be the first person to become aware of a potentially dangerous situation.
 If the employee knows to report hazardous conditions, the employer can then take appropriate action to remedy the problem.